-- a) A Promotional Event (PE) shall be defined as an event in which a Competitor participates purely for marketing or promotional purposes. - b) No such test may A PE must not exceed 100km in length and - c) During any PE, cars must be fitted with the FIA ECU required by Article 8.3 of the Technical Regulations. - d) Only tyres manufactured specifically for this purpose by the appointed supplier may be used. - e) Each Competitor will also be permitted to carry out two (2) PE's with the above cars defined in Article 10.1 which will not be considered a TCC. - 10.5 Demonstration Events (DE)
+- a) A Promotional Event (PE) shall be defined as an event in which a Competitor participates purely for marketing or promotional purposes. - b) A PE must not exceed 100km. - c) During any PE, cars must be fitted with the FIA ECU required by Article 8.3 of the Technical Regulations. - d) Only tyres manufactured specifically for this purpose by the appointed tyre supplier may be used. - e) Each Competitor will be permitted to carry out two (2) PE's with the cars defined in Article 10.1 which will not be considered a TCC.

+10.5 Demonstration Events (DE)

-- a) A Demonstration Event (DE) shall be defined as an event in which a Competitor participates purely for demonstration purposes. - b) No such demonstrations may No DE using cars defined in Article 10.1 may exceed 15km. - c) No DE using cars defined in Article 10.2 may exceed 50km. - d) During any DE, only tyres manufactured specifically for this purpose by the appointed supplier may be used. - e) During any DE, cars must be fitted with the FIA ECU required by Article 8.3 of the Technical Regulations. - f) At the sole discretion of the FIA, and with the full knowledge of all Competitors, each Competitor will also-be permitted to carry out: - i) Two (2) Demonstration Events (DE's) with the above cars defined in Article 10.1 which will not be considered a TCC. - ii) Other-DE's demonstration events organised by the Commercial Rights Holder with the cars defined in Article 10.1 which will not be considered a TCC. - g) With the prior written consent of the FIA, each Competitor will be permitted to carry out DE's using the cars defined in Article 10.2 which will not be considered a TPC. - 10.6 Safety and Technical Requirements for TCC, TPC, PE and DE - a) TCC and TPC running may only take place between 9:00 and 18:00, with the exception of any test TCC or TPC being carried out at night, in which case a new test schedule lasting no more than nine (9) hours will be arranged. - b) Competitors may only participate in TCC, TPC or PE using cars which: - Have been subjected to, and fulfilled the requirements of the static and dynamic tests described in Articles 16, 17 and 18 of the Technical Regulations of the relevant year. - ii) Comply with all the safety-related requirements of the Technical Regulations.
+- a) A Demonstration Event (DE) shall be defined as an event in which a Competitor participates purely for demonstration purposes. - b) No DE using cars defined in Article 10.1 may exceed 15km. - c) No DE using cars defined in Article 10.2 may exceed 50km. - d) During any DE, only tyres manufactured specifically for this purpose by the appointed tyre supplier may be used. - e) During any DE, cars must be fitted with the FIA ECU required by Article 8.3 of the Technical Regulations. - f) At the sole discretion of the FIA, and with the full knowledge of all Competitors, each Competitor will be permitted to carry out: - i) Two (2) DE's with the cars defined in Article 10.1 which will not be considered a TCC. - ii) DE's organised by the Commercial Rights Holder with the cars defined in Article 10.1 which will not be considered a TCC.

+- 10.6 Safety and Technical Requirements for TCC, TPC, TMC, PE and DE - a) TCC, and TPC and TMC running may only take place between 9:00 and 18:00, with the exception of any TCC, or TMC being carried out at night, in which case a new test schedule lasting no more than nine (9) hours will be arranged. - b) Competitors may only participate in TCC, TPC, TMC or PE using cars which: - i) Have been subjected to, and fulfilled the requirements of the static and dynamic tests described in the Technical Regulations of the relevant year. - ii) Comply with all the safety-related requirements of the Technical Regulations.
 Minimal exceptions will be accepted for the sole purpose of test sensor installations, provided they do not compromise the safety of the driver, team personnel or marshals.
-Any such exceptions must be communicated to the FIA no less than a week before seven (7) days prior to the start of the activityTCC, TPC or PE.
-The FIA may, at its absolute discretion deem such a design to be unsafe and request for the modification to be taken off the car.
+Any such exceptions must be communicated to the FIA no less than seven (7) days prior to the start of the activity.
+The FIA may, at its absolute discretion deem such a design to be unsafe and request for the modification to be taken off the car. - c) If, after an incident during a TCC, TPC and/or TMC_TPC, the Medical Warning Light signals that threshold forces have been exceeded the driver must present himself for examination in the circuit medical centre without delay.